linode/docs/docs/security/securing-your-server.md

 ### SSH Daemon Options

 1.  **Disallow root logins over SSH.** This requires all SSH connections be by non-root users.
-Once a limited user account is connected, administrative privileges are accessible either by using `sudo` or changing to a root shell using `su -` and entering the root password.
+Once a limited user account is connected, administrative privileges are accessible either by using `sudo` or changing to a root shell using `su -`.

     {: .file-excerpt}